ItsAnkit/cs-notes/graphql.md

 * Other types include Union, List, Non-Null, and Interface.

+>>> Subscription
+    Sends changes to clients in real-time

 >>> GraphQL::Schema::Resolver
 	class is a container that can hold logic belonging to a field